I am seeking summary-level data for a specific trial or trials - can I request that the Data Partner conduct the analyses?

 Will the YODA Project post my Research Proposal publicly?

-Yes, every proposal will be posted on the YODA Project website, regardless of approval status, along with the investigator’s name, a summary of the Data Holder Due Diligence Assessment, any scientific reviews from external investigators or the YODA Project Steering Committee, and the YODA Project’s decision to grant or deny data access.
+Yes, every proposal will be posted on the YODA Project website, regardless of approval status, along with the Principal Investigator’s name, a summary of the Data Partner Due Diligence Assessment, any scientific reviews from external investigators or the YODA Project Steering Committee, and the YODA Project’s decision to grant or deny data access.
 An overview of submitted data requests is available here, and the list of approved data requests can be found here.
 More details about data requests received to date are available here; data request results and/or publications will also be posted on the YODA Project website as soon as they are available.

 For inquiries related to partnering with the YODA Project to share clinical trial data, please contact email@example.com.